Vanderbilt University, USA, CASE, Poland, and IZA, Germany

 IZA World of Labor role

-Professor, Department of Economics, Vanderbilt University, USA
+Professor of Economics, and Director, Graduate Program in Economic Development, Vanderbilt University, USA

 Applied labor economics, health, education, economic development

 Visiting Scholar, Stockholm International Peace Research Institute (SIPRI), Sweden, August–September 2014; Visiting Scholar, University of Central Asia, Kyrgyz Republic, 2009; Visiting Professor, University of Adelaide, Australia, 1999

 PhD Economics, North Carolina State University, 1978

 “Remittances and the human capital of children: New evidence from Kyrgyzstan during revolution and financial crisis.”
 Journal of Comparative Economics 42:3 (2014): 770–785 (with A. Kroeger).

 “Investing in health: The long-term impact of head start on smoking.”
 Economic Inquiry 48:3 (2010): 587–602 (with J. E. Foster and D. Fisvold).